lilblupig/invoiceasy/README.md

 * [PEP8 Online](http://pep8online.com/checkresult) was used to validate the Python code, alongside the Gitpod linter included in the CI template.
 * [Responsively](https://responsively.app/) was used to explore responsiveness across various devices.
 * [GraphVizOnline](https://dreampuf.github.io/GraphvizOnline/) is used to translate the database schema dot file to a visual image.
+* [Heidi SQL](https://www.heidisql.com/) is used to manipulate the data in the live database.

 ### **Other Resources**
 * [Code Institute Full Template](https://github.com/Code-Institute-Org/gitpod-full-template) was used to set up the repository.